-How to take a voice memo on your wrist
+How to record a voice memo on your wrist

-Along with the introduction of Apple Watch’s separate, on-device App Store, we also got a new app for the platform, but old for iOS.
+Along with the introduction of Apple Watch’s on-device App Store, we also got a new app for the platform (you’ll recognize this as an existing iOS app).
 Voice Memos is now available for the Apple Watch and, as long as it’s installed on your phone and you’ve chosen to sync all your compatible phone apps with the Apple Watch during setup, then it should be installed right in your Watch’s app cluster.
-If not, you can simply head to the App Store on your Watch or on your phone, search up Voice Memo, and download like you would any other app.
+If not, you can simply head to the App Store on your Watch or on your phone, search for Voice Memo, and download like you would any other app.

 How to use the Noise app to avoid loud environments

-Auditory health is often an overlooked aspect of well-being, but one that the Apple Watch now can help you protect.
-Based on the World Health Organization’s (WHO) guidelines, the Noise app will let you know when you’re in an environment that could potentially damage your hearing, if you so choose.
+Auditory health is often overlooked as an integral part of well-being, but one that the Apple Watch now can help you protect.
+Based on the World Health Organization’s (WHO) guidelines, the Noise app will notify you when you’re in an environment that could potentially damage your hearing.

-Setting this up is easy; in fact, the Apple Watch will send you a notification shortly after setup reminding you to enable and customize this feature.
-Otherwise, you can head right into the Apple Watch Settings, scroll down and click on Noise where you can choose to turn on Environmental Sound Measurements or set the thresholds you’d like Noise notifications for, all of which are based on the WHO’s recommendations for avoiding hearing damage.
+Setting this up is easy, and the Apple Watch will send you a notification shortly after setup reminding you to enable and customize this feature.
+Otherwise, you can head right into the Apple Watch Settings, scroll down and click on Noise, where you can choose to turn on Environmental Sound Measurements or set the thresholds you’d like Noise notifications for, all of which are based on the WHO’s recommendations for avoiding hearing damage.

 How to turn on hourly chimes or vibrations (Taptic Time)

 Remember when you could set digital watches (the ones that had calculator-like displays) to beep every hour?
-Well, your Apple Watch can do that now too, and if it’s on silent, don’t worry, it will just vibrate lightly.
-Even more useful is the Watch’s ability to tap out the time in Morse code (or other codes) or speak the time, as well.
+Well, your Apple Watch can do that now, too, and if it’s on silent, it will just vibrate lightly.
+Even more useful is the Watch’s ability to tap out the time in Morse code (or other codes) or speak the time.

-An hourly tap can be useful to keep track of time but for those with accessibility needs, the option to have the time spoken or tapped out can be invaluable.
-To enable, head to Settings > Clock where you can toggle on Chimes, Speak Time, and Haptic Time.
+An hourly tap can be useful to keep track of time, but for those with accessibility issues, the option to have the time spoken or tapped out can be invaluable.
+To enable, head to Settings > Clock.
+Toggle on Chimes, Speak Time, and Haptic Time.

-How to use the new Trends tab to receive personalized fitness guidance
+How to use the Activity app’s Trends tab for fitness guidance

-The Trends tab is a new feature of the latest WatchOS and iOS 13 collaboration.
-Focused on your health, specifically your achievements in the Move, Exercise, and Stand goals, this tab will not only show you how you’ve changed (for better or worse) over the last 90 days, but also give you tailored tips to do better when your trends are down.
-For instance, if your calorie burning is trending downward compared to your last 90 days, your Watch may tell you to “burn 30 more calories each day for seven days” to get back on goal.
-It’s not going to run you into the ground by building bigger and bigger goals as you progress, though.
-These tips only come when you’re not maintaining or trending upward on your goals.
+The Trends tab within the iPhone’s Activity app facilitates collaboration between the WatchOS and iOS 13.
+Focused on your health — specifically your achievements in the Move, Exercise, and Stand goals — this tab shows changes (for better or worse) over the last 90 days and gives you tailored tips on how to improve your numbers.
+For instance, if your calorie burning is trending downward compared to your last 90 days, your watch may tell you to burn X more calories each day for seven days to get back on goal.
+These tips only come when you’re not maintaining or trending upward in your goals.

 Using this feature won’t require you to do anything on the Watch other than wear it for more than 180 days.
-Once enough data is gathered, you’ll start to receive tailored insights and a trend assessment to help guide you.
+Once enough data is gathered, you’ll start to receive tailored insights and a trend assessment.